 The working directory, in the container, is the root of the infrastructure repository.

 Manually run commands similar to playbooks/gitlab/roles/gitlab-ci/tasks/gitlab-ci.yml (it could be a playbook running on localhost with sudo sudo ?)

 PYTEST_ADDOPTS='-m "not openstack_integration"' tests/run-tests.sh

 Running tests that require OpenStack¶

 The tests running without OpenStack only cover a fraction of what Enough does.
 To verify that a playbook actually works, it needs to be run on a live host and tests must check that is working.
-For instance the tests for weblate request that the weblate server sends a mail and verify it is relayed by the postfix server.
+For instance the tests for Weblate request that the Weblate server sends a mail and verify it reaches the postfix server.